neskech/Soft-Hardcore/README.md

 - Players must wait the full cooldown period between regenerations
 - New players can regenerate immediately
 - Regeneration timestamps are automatically managed
+- **Regeneration Ceiling**: Players at or above the configured ceiling will not regenerate lives

 ## 🎭 Heart Drop Modes